 The ratings issued by CARE Ratings are opinions on the likelihood of timely payment of the obligations under the rated instrument and are not recommendations to sanction, renew, disburse, or recall the concerned bank facilities or to buy, sell, or hold any security.
 These ratings do not convey suitability or price for the investor.
-The agency does not constitute an audt on the rated entity.
+The agency does not constitute an audit on the rated entity.
 CARE Ratings has based its ratings/outlook based on information obtained from reliable and credible sources.
 CARE Ratings does not, however, guarantee the accuracy, adequacy, or completeness of any information and is not responsible for any errors or omissions and the results obtained from the use of such information.
 Most entities whose bank facilities/instruments are rated by CARE Ratings have paid a credit rating fee, based on the amount and type of bank facilities/instruments.
 CARE Ratings or its subsidiaries/associates may also be involved with other commercial transactions with the entity.
 In case of partnership/proprietary concerns, the rating/outlook assigned by CARE Ratings is, inter-alia, based on the capital deployed by the partners/proprietors and the current financial strength of the firm.
-The ratings/outlook may change in case of withdrawal of capital, or the unsecured loans brought in by the partners/proprietors to the users of the ratings of CARE Ratings of CARE Ratings is not responsible for any errors and states that it has no financial liability whatsoever to the users of the ratings of CARE Ratings of CARE Ratings do not factor in any rating-related trigger clauses as per the terms of the facilities/instruments, which may involve acceleration of payments in case of rating downgrades.
+The ratings/outlook may change in case of withdrawal of capital, or the unsecured loans brought in by the partners/proprietors in addition to the financial performance and other relevant factors.
+CARE Ratings is not responsible for any errors and states that it has no financial liability whatsoever to the users of the ratings of CARE Ratings.
+The ratings of CARE Ratings do not factor in any rating-related trigger clauses as per the terms of the facilities/instruments, which may involve acceleration of payments in case of rating downgrades.
 However, if any such clauses are introduced and triggered, the ratings may see volatility and sharp downgrades.